-Students preparing for transfer to the nursing program at Grand Valley State Colleges take the following: four designated courses in biology including anatomy and physiology, microbiology, and genetics, three to four courses in chemistry including inorganic, organic, and biochemistry, Physics 223, Psychology 151, English 100 plus a literature course, a course in sociology, one in developmental psychology, and a fine arts course.
-Students who have not taken four years of high school mathematics should complete Mathematics 101-102, 109, or another appropriate course.
+The core of the prenursing program for students preparing to transfer to Grand Valley is: four designated courses in biology, Chemistry 103-104, 253-254, a course in physics, Psychology 151, English 100 plus a literature course, a course in sociology, a course in developmental psychology, and three semesters of basic physical education.
+Students who have not completed four years of high school mathematics should complete Mathematics 101-102, 109, or another appropriate course.